iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

 Fifteen minutes later, the alarm woke me up again.
 And I snoozed it again.

-Another 15 minutes passed, and the alarm rang again.
+Another fifteen minutes passed, and the alarm rang again.

 An inner voice in my brain still kept saying **no**.
 It wanted me to sleep some more, but my heart wanted my ass to get up and go.